Triston Casas Player Props: Red Sox vs. Orioles

 Triston Casas At The Plate

-- Casas is hitting .129 with three doubles, two home runs and 13 walks.
+- Casas has three doubles, three home runs and 13 walks while hitting .136.

-- Casas has had a base hit in seven of 21 games this season, and multiple hits once.
+- In eight of 22 games this season, Casas has had at least one hit, including one game with multiple hits.

-- He has hit a long ball in two of 21 games played this season, and in 2.6% of his plate appearances.
+- He has gone deep in 13.6% of his games this season, and 3.8% of his trips to the plate.

+- In 22.7% of his games this season, Casas has notched at least one RBI.
+In three of those games (13.6%) he recorded more than one RBI.

+- In nine of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.